johnasp/johnaspinall.co.uk/_posts/portfolio/2015-07-18-jdw-williams-mobile-ux.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/V0m_-bVFMFs" frameborder="0" allowfullscreen></iframe>

-##### Video demo of the fully coded prototype
+### Video demo of the fully coded prototype

-I published each iteration of the coded prototype to a Github pages URL, which could then be accessed direct on a mobile device web browser.
-The prototype URL was then sent to bith project stakeholders and our target users (again via WhatUsersDo!) for feedback testing after each interface development iteration milestone.
+I published each iteration of the coded prototype to a URL so project stakeholders and our target users (again via WhatUsersDo) could test and feedback  after each iteration.

-This work-flow formed a User Centred Design (UCD) feedback loop, as I got the product into the hands of the users at the first stage of development and requested feedback after each development iteration until sign off.
+This work-flow formed a User Centred Design (UCD) feedback loop, as I got the product into the hands of the users at the first stage of development and requested feedback after each iteration until sign off.
 The front end code I wrote was used directly in the final product.
-I had to pair program with a Java developer who integrated my front end code into the Websphere shop application.

-## The final result £££
+### Results

 Three months following release, analytics data revealed that our changes had indeed had a positive effect on the product search on mobile journies.
-There had been the following changes in the product search user journey:
+There had been the following percentage increases in the user journey:

+* 57% increase in "add to bag" conversions.
+* 41% increase in multiple products added to bag.
-* A marked decrease in bounce rate (drops offs)
+* A marked decrease in journey bounce rate (drops offs).
-* More add to bag journey completions
-* Increased number of multiple products added to bag

-Figures released from the project business analyst revealed the following financial benefits from the implemented UX improvements:
+The BA revealed the following financial figures, directly attributed to the changes:

-1. The new off canvas product search menu was directly attributed to an increase of revenue to the figure of £322,000 (at the accepted demand level).
-2. The new product refinement system was  estimated to have yielded an increase of £2,960,000 per annum, at the accepted demand level.
+<div style="padding: 12px; color: red; background: #ffe9e9; border: 1px solid red; font-size: 22px; margin-bottom: 12px; ">Increase of monthly revenues to the figure of <strong>£322,000</strong> which equated to <strong>£2,960,000 per annum</strong> (at the current expected demand level).</div>

-The project was therefore deemed a great financial success and the users liked it too!
+The project was deemed to be a great success due to:

-<a href="http://www.jdwilliams.co.uk/">[View the live mobile site here]</a> - please note you need to be viewing this link on a mobile device or via a mobile emulator on a desktop/laptop.
+1. Substantial increase in revenues
+2. Increase in user satisfaction on the mobile websites
+3. A marked reduction in calls to the helpdesk with relation to the previously problematic user journey.